Candice Swanepoel Flaunts Supermodel Legs In The Tiniest Denim Miniskirt

 And there’s no doubting that the VS Angel has no problem showing off her toned body.
 She’s very often spotted stripping down to her swimwear to promote her swimwear brand, Tropic of C.

-As The Inquisitr previously reported, Swanepoel was recently snapped showing some skin in a tiny two-piece from her line in a photo uploaded to social media.
+As The Inquisitr previously reported, Candice was recently snapped showing some skin in a tiny two-piece from her line in a photo uploaded to social media.